 Research Experience for Undergraduates - Accelerating New Environmental Workskills

 Funded by the National Science Foundation, REU ANEW is a 10-week summer research program for undergraduates interested in developing critical research and thinking skills that will empower them to tackle complex, interdisciplinary problems at the intersection of human, animal and environmental health.
-Working directly alongside faculty and graduate students in the University of Maine’s One Health and the Environment Initiative, students will have the opportunity to pursue diverse research topics that span the natural and social sciences, from lab to field to policy, from marine to terrestrial.
+Working with faculty and graduate students in the University of Maine’s One Health and the Environment Initiative, students will have the opportunity to pursue diverse research topics that span the natural and social sciences, from lab to field to policy, from marine to terrestrial species.
 In addition to their primary research mentor, students will also be paired with a secondary “broader impacts” mentor, who will share the relevance of One Health research to real-world problems, and will foster student interest in career options in their field.

 In addition to a unique research project directed by their faculty mentor, REU students will participate in weekly professional development workshops to build skills in problem solving, research design, data analysis, and communication.
-At the conclusion of the program, students will have the opportunity to present their results at the annual One Health ANEW research symposium.
+At the conclusion of the program, students will have the opportunity to present their results at a virtual One Health ANEW research symposium.
 Financial support for housing and food will be provided here on the University of Maine campus, along with a weekly stipend.
 As well, there is additional funding that you and your mentor can utilize to support your research or professional development (e.g., lab materials expenses, field work travel, or for attending professional conferences).
 As of December 2021, we are planning for an in-person program for summer 2022, although the summer 2021 program was virtual due to the pandemic.